Bridge is a lead agency overseeing a Safe Place network of 17 sites

 Last year, 135 underage youth ages 14-17 connected with Bridge as a Safe Place in their time of distress.
 No matter where in Eastern Massachusetts, Bridge is ready to provide safety for underage youth.

 Our network of Safe Place Sites

-There are currently fifteen sites youth can go to when they need supportive services or are dealing with a crisis.
+There are currently seventeen sites youth can go to when they need supportive services or are dealing with a crisis.
 Bridge Over Troubled Waters is one site, at 47 West Street, Boston, MA, along with Bridge’s Mobile Medical Van when it is on the Boston Common, in Harvard Square, or in Copley Square.
-Additional sites include several Boston Public Libraries and Boston Public School Welcome Centers, and the Wang YMCA of Chinatown in downtown Boston.
+Additional sites include several Boston Public Libraries and Boston Public School Welcome Centers, More Than Words - Boston and More Than Words - Waltham, and the Wang YMCA of Chinatown in downtown Boston.
 To find the nearest Safe Place, visit https://www.nationalsafeplace.org/find-a-safe-place and plug in your zipcode or address.